umkoin/umkoin/doc/managing-wallets.md

 To backup the wallet, the `backupwallet` RPC or the `Backup Wallet` GUI menu item must be used to ensure the file is in a safe state when the copy is made.

 In the RPC, the destination parameter must include the name of the file.
-Otherwise, the command will return an error message like "Error: Wallet backup failed!" for descriptor wallets.
-If it is a legacy wallet, it will be copied and a file will be created with the default file name `wallet.dat`.
+Otherwise, the command will return an error message like "Error: Wallet backup failed!".

 ```
 $ umkoin-cli -rpcwallet="wallet-01" backupwallet /home/node01/Backups/backup-01.dat